podium-lib/browser/README.md

 # @podium/browser

-This is a client-side library designed to:
+This is a [Podium client-side communication library](https://podium-lib.io/docs/guides/client-side-communication) designed to:

 -   send and receive messages between different podlets in a layout.
 -   send and receive messages between web and native in a webview.